alkindli/alkindli/README.md

    A stew on can.
 So we expected a code and the internet, certification, and voltage or electricity.
-We found out that it is just rarely firmware code 20%, 70% certification and electricity 10% on microsoft windows causing virus damage, so basically 80% of which 10% is electricity and simple microsoft management console certificates 70%, nothing else causes virus damage more than the certificates. www.weather.com
+We found out that it is just rarely firmware code 20%, 70% certification and electricity 10% on microsoft windows causing virus damage, so basically 80% of which 10% is electricity and simple microsoft management console certificates 70%, nothing else causes virus damage more than the certificates.
+Without electricity included that is 80% damage from certificate side of which 0-1% can include "disaster".
+That is on a 1/1000 rated 80%, but user-side 1/131 www.weather.com

-  These posts are pass qualified to disable local union and European money dispensary and private systems working dates, ...
+   Hyperlink will keep you active to your network and away off, but domain name service will stay inactive These posts are pass qualified to disable local union and European money dispensary and private systems working dates, ...
 Does not speak a lots about.
 About nature message to technology, especially by...
 D. buy First and issue later.
 Or hanged-berry over messaging...
 Besides it has been 3-4 years.
   Certificate grade are transparent and copiloted in a one.